What You Need to Know About Hand Cutter or Trimmer

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In the United States, there were 14,700 jobs for Hand Cutter or Trimmer in 2016.
+In 2016, there was an estimated number of 14,700 jobs in the United States for Hand Cutter or Trimmer.
 There is little to no growth in job opportunities for Hand Cutter or Trimmer.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+There will be an estimated 1,400 positions for Hand Cutter or Trimmer per year.

 The states with the most job growth for Hand Cutter or Trimmer are Utah, Arizona, and Nebraska.
 Watch out if you plan on working in Kentucky, New York, or Hawaii.
 These states have the worst job growth for this type of profession.